douglasdavis/pygram11/README.md

 ### From Source

-You need is a C++14 compiler and OpenMP.
+You need a C++17 compiler and OpenMP.
 If you are using a relatively modern GCC release on Linux then you probably don't have to worry about the OpenMP dependency.
 If you are on macOS, you can install `libomp` from Homebrew.